brentp/nim-lapper/README.md

 Note that this is a worst-case scenario as we could also simulate a case where there are few long intervals instead of many large ones as in this case.

+Also note that testing for presence will be even faster than the above comparisons as it returns true as soon as an overlap is found.